pantheon-systems/terminus/README.md

 - [Composer](https://getcomposer.org/doc/00-intro.md)
 - [Git](https://help.github.com/articles/set-up-git/)

+> You can install Terminus just about anywhere on your system.
+In this README, we'll use `/install/location` to stand in for your chosen installation location.

 ####Installing with Composer

 The fastest and easiest way to install Terminus is via Composer.
 Simply run this in your terminal client: